 Wholesale B2B models are present in many industries, including retail, food service, construction and medicine, among many others.
 Creating a successful B2B strategy requires careful planning, execution and management.
 B2B brands can also use an ERP or OMS as a central source of truth, using powerful APIs to synchronize those systems with an e-commerce platform.
 WeWork is an incredible example of a B2B company because it has huge office spaces and is continually evolving the research behind office spaces and how thousands of different companies use them.

-B2B companies are completely different from consumer sales, and while they don't receive as much interest as the latest consumer startups, B2B companies have several distinct advantages.
-If this is a new concept for you, let's take a look at everything you need to know about B2B companies and how they compare to other business models you're familiar with.
+A business client's purchase decision should be in the best interest of everyone involved in the company, so your marketing plans as a B2B company should be accurate, clear and attractive.
 In most B2B business models, both companies benefit each other in some way and have comparable bargaining powers.
 B2B transactions can be processed online in a number of ways, of which electronic data interchange (EDI) and B2B e-commerce are most commonly used.
-And, especially now that millennials are at the forefront of many B2B buying decisions, shoppers are looking for a streamlined digital shopping experience.
+And now that millennials are at the forefront of many B2B buying decisions, shoppers are looking for a streamlined digital shopping experience.
 The following solutions can help B2B sellers reach professionals who can influence and authorize the buying decision: punchout catalog sources and place orders directly through the customer's purchasing system.